 Social Security statement – Application processor will make sure that the statement is from the current calendar year and multiply the gross monthly amount by 12.

-Note: If households are unable to submit information on online, DOEE may arrange an intake event in conjunction with the grantee or contractor, if applicable.
+Note: If households are unable to submit information online, DOEE may arrange an intake event in conjunction with the grantee or contractor, if applicable.

 Pathway Four: Indirect Solar for All Benefits (One Time Income Verification Requirement)